Cédric Beaume

 6. Redskin peanuts—the resident woodpigeon is grateful

 The crow that came to my property on 20 June 2025 was easy to identify.
-He had gray-colored patches on both wings that seemed to result from a symmetric gap in his feathers, exposing his down.
+He had gray-colored patches on both wings that seemed to result from a symmetrical gap in his feathers, exposing his down.
 I have been wondering about their cause.
-I assumed this crow to be a male, given his dominant behavior.
-During most of the experiment, he was the only diner and has a clear preference for walnuts.
-The last couple of days of the experiment saw another crow at the table, presumably his female.
+I assumed he was a male given his dominant behavior.
+During most of the experiment, he was the only diner and had a clear preference for walnuts.
+The last couple of days of the experiment saw another crow at the table, presumably his mate.
 She, on the other hand, was partial to cashew nuts.
 This is why walnuts and cashew nuts share the first place above.
 Last but not least, the fact that my crows deliberately left the redskin peanuts explains my lack of success during my mid-June neighborhood walks.
-My crows are fancy.
+My crows, as it turns out, are fancy.

 So, from now on, I will have a cupboard full of cashew nuts, walnuts and cat food.
-I am unsure about what to do regarding hazelnuts and roasted monkey nuts but redskin peanuts will be going to bird feeder frequented by house sparrows, dunnocks, blue tits and coal tits.
+I am still unsure what to do with hazelnuts and roasted monkey nuts but redskin peanuts will be going to the bird feeder frequented by house sparrows, dunnocks, blue tits and coal tits.

 How would you describe a crow?
-The first words that come to the mind of most people are "black" and "loud".
+The first words that come to mind for most people are "black" and "loud".
 After a good month of study, my answer would rather be "fascinating" and "frustratingly skittish".
-Take their matt metallic feeding tray: they only "accidentally" approached it during the first couple of days and it took the better part of a week before they started displaying any casual behavior near it.
-A month later, they still occasionally scare-jump after grabbing food.
+Consider their matte metallic feeding tray: they only "accidentally" approached it during the first couple of days and it took the better part of a week before they started displaying any casual behavior near it.
+A month later, they still occasionally startle-jump after grabbing food.

 My local crows do not tolerate being looked at when they are on the ground.
-They overreact theatrically when they feel they are being observed, ceasing their current activity often to adopt a gauging stance, jump or simply fly away.
-Not only human gaze triggers this behavior, but also camera lenses.
+They overreact theatrically when they feel observed, ceasing whatever they are doing to adopt a gauging stance, hop away or simply take flight.
+Not only the human gaze triggers this behavior, but also camera lenses.
 Now you know why I cannot take a decent quality photo of these birds.
 To get them used to me, I decided to remain within sight when they eat.
 I set up a seat and a table in my garage (more eye-rolling from my neighbors), approximately 6m away and downslope from the feeding tray.
-During my first garage session, on 27 June 2025, a crow landed, walked around but left the food untouched.
-The next attempt, a couple of days later, saw a crow daringly grab a single cashew nut before leaving and not returning.
-On 2 July 2025, however, a crow landed and cawed startlingly loudly in my direction before leaving with a beakful of treats.
+During my first garage session, on 27 June 2025, a crow landed and walked around.
+It left the food untouched.
+A couple of days later, a crow daringly grabbed a single cashew nut, then left without returning.
+On 2 July 2025, however, a crow landed and cawed resoundingly in my direction before leaving with a beakful of treats.
 He returned a few times to empty the tray despite my presence.
-To this day, my crows are still easily frightened but they would feed in my presence, for as long as I am not moving or staring at them.
+To this day, my crows are still easily frightened but they will feed in my presence, as long as I do not move or stare at them.

-After noticing changes in feeding pattern (more on that soon), I decided to run the snack ranking experiment again and was not disappointed:
+After noticing changes in feeding patterns, I decided to run the snack ranking experiment again.
+I was not disappointed:

 1. Cat food (Purina Go Cat: Duck and Chicken)